seanchayes/Post-Status-Indicator/README.md

 ### Description
 Adds and allows customization of a visual indicator in WordPress admin for the publish state of your content.
+To help you visually organize your content viewing the All Posts screen choose colors for each post status and see your content displayed with those colors

-The plugin allows you to choose the menu location for the plugin settings page (screen shot #1)
+The plugin also allows you to choose the menu location for the plugin settings page (screen shot #2)

-Choose from it's own page or a child of either Settings or Tools menus.
+Options included letting you choose from it's own page or a child of either Settings or Tools menus.

 ### Installation
 #### Using The WordPress Dashboard